Rohit-Nehate/image-generator/README.md

 ## 📌 Project Description
 Image Generator is a simple and clean frontend mini-project built using **HTML**, **CSS**, and **JavaScript**.
 It displays or updates an image when the user interacts with the interface, demonstrating basic DOM manipulation, UI design, and responsive layout techniques.
-This project is lightweight, beginner-friendly, and easy to extend with additional features such as API-based image generation, filters, or download options.
+This project is lightweight, beginner-friendly, and easy to extend with additional features such as API-based image generation and download options.

 ---